 I should mention that the native search function can sometimes be a little touchy, so in this regard, it’s often best to put in bare-bones search terms and add detail as needed to narrow down the results.
 Personally, I prefer just to type my search terms into a search engine, as this often yields the same results or better – nearly all the KB articles in the database are also available publicly through a web search.

-For KTL Solutions clients, if you can’t find the answer to the KB search, or if you want specific guidance on your situation, you can log a support case with us directly at KTL Solutions by emailing the link below.
-We have a guaranteed response time of three hours during the business day, and the first available consultant will reach out to you:
+For KTL Solutions clients, if you can’t find the answer to the KB search, or if you want specific guidance on your situation, you can log a support case with us directly at KTL Solutions by email.
+We have a guaranteed response time of three hours during the business day, and the first available consultant will reach out to you.

 Finally, I would be remiss if I did not also mention our annual User Conference.
 This is open to clients and non-clients alike even if you don’t currently use one of the Dynamics products.
 The 2017 conference will be held at the Microsoft Center in Bethesda this May.
 This is a great opportunity to meet the people behind the emails and phone calls, take advantage of targeted educational sessions, and network with other end-users.
 You’ll also have the chance to ask on-site consultants any questions you may have regarding your system.
 There’s more information in the link below:

-If you have questions about any of the resources listed here, or if you’d like to know more about becoming a client of KTL Solutions, feel free to reach out to me directly at firstname.lastname@example.org.
+If you have questions about any of the resources listed here, or if you’d like to know more about becoming a client of KTL Solutions, feel free to reach out to me directly by email.

 After working a variety of jobs through college, from dishwasher at an Italian café to gravedigger and caretaker at a cemetery, John graduated from North Dakota State University and Minnesota State Community Technical College with degrees in Philosophy and Information Technology.
 In 2014, John began working as a Support Engineer at Microsoft in Fargo, ND, the birthplace of Dynamics GP.
 He discovered a passion for delivering excellent customer service, and he often lead the team in cases resolved and positive feedback.
 After two years working Technical Support for GP, John accepted a position at KTL Solutions as a Business Software consultant.
 Unlike his previous position which had afforded few personal meetings, the deep interaction with clients at KTL Solutions has allowed John to identify and analyze their problems, leading to the implementation of solutions suited to their individual needs.